dumpsterfirevip/Beacon8r/README.md

 FYI you can use emoji's as access point names, just not in the main unit section.

 So there is a total of 57 ESP8266's here and when all powered up it draws 46-49 watts.
 Yes lithium ion batteries are much lighter but I didn't have time/money to go with Li-ion for it all.
-Plus, the usb battery
+Plus, the usb battery packs I got in bulk for this weren't up to the job so instead of ordering more I went lead acid.

 # Unit
 ![](images/beacon8r.JPG)